 6.4.
 No Liability for Operator Actions.
 No Party shall be liable hereunder for any action (including any action prohibited under Section 4.3) that is taken by an IANA Operator independently of such Party.

-6.5 Joint and Several Liability of the RIR Coalition.
-An obligation or a liability assumed by the RIR Coalition in this Agreement binds each the RIR Coalition member jointly, and each of them severally.
-The RIR Coalition can only exercise its rights and/or powers under this Agreement by acting collectively and unanimously.
-A right conferred on the RIR Coalition in this Agreement benefits the RIR Coalition jointly, and each member of the RIR Coalition severally.
+6.5 Joint ( comments : joint can not be associated with several ) Liability of the RIR Coalition.
+An obligation or a liability assumed by the RIR Coalition in this Agreement binds RIR Coalition member jointly, and each of them severally( COMMENT what we mean by severally?) :.
+The RIR Coalition can only exercise its rights and/or powers( comments : power or obligation ) or only rights ) under this Agreement by acting collectively.
+A right conferred on the RIR Coalition in this Agreement benefits the RIR Coalition jointly, and each member of the RIR Coalition severally.? ( what we mean by severally?)

 ARTICLE 7 GENERAL PROVISIONS

 7.1 Disputes.
-This Agreement will be governed by and construed in accordance with the laws of the CommonwealthState of VirginiaCalifornia, USA, excluding its conflicts of law provisions.
+This Agreement shall be?
+Or is governed by and construed in accordance with the laws of the CommonwealthState of VirginiaCalifornia, USA, excluding its conflicts of law provisions.
 The Parties irrevocably submit to the exclusive jurisdiction of the state and federal courts sitting in the U.S. District of Northern Virginia for the resolution of all disputes concerning the interpretation, enforcement, breach and termination of this Agreement.

 7.2 Notices.
 Any notice or report required or permitted to be given or made under this Agreement by a Party hereto to any other Party shall be given by registered mail or overnight courier (return receipt requested), to the Parties at the addresses indicated below, and shall be effective upon the earlier of the date of actual receipt by the addressee or the date three (3) days after the same was posted or sent.
 Notices shall be sent to: